VirtusLab/jenkins-operator/README.md

 - secure and hardened Jenkins instance
 - basic authentication with username and password

-The main reason why we decided to write the Jenkins operator is the fact that we faced a lot of problems with standard Jenkins deployment.
+The main reason why we decided to write the **jenkins-operator** is the fact that we faced a lot of problems with standard Jenkins deployment.
 Also, we heavily use Jenkins on large production Kubernetes clusters in a multi-tenant environment.

 Some of the problems we want to solve: